asc2030/du-duplicate-databank/README.md

 2. Paste the conf file contents to the programming board using the context menu.

-3. Activate the board, it will output a report in the Lua text chanell that needs to be actioned.
+3. Activate the board, it will output a report in the Lua text channel that needs to be actioned.

 ## Actions
 Nothing will be copied until text is entered confirming what action should be taken following the report.